7

 What is the Best Pilates Teacher Training Program?

-There is no single best pilates program, as the course most suited to you depends on your preferences and goals.
+There is no single best Pilates program, as the course most suited to you depends on your preferences and goals.

-Any program that allows you to obtain a comprehensive certification will help you achieve all your pilates teacher goals.
+Any program that allows you to obtain a comprehensive certification will help you achieve all your Pilates teacher goals.
 Determining which one matches your interests the closest is up to you.

-Many gyms and fitness centers ask for a Level 3 in teacher pilates.
+Many gyms and fitness centers ask for a Level 3 in teacher Pilates.
 More specifically, the YMCA qualification.

 These centers may be a good fit if you want to teach part-time in a gym rather than full-time in a studio.